kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/05-connecting-to-accounting-software/articles/11-how-does-my-connection-with-xero-work/content.md

+# Connecting to accounting software
-# How does my connection with Xero work?
+## How does my connection with Xero work?
 If you haven’t already, connect your Xero account to your Wise account.
 Once you’ve connected, you can manage the following from your _Connection settings_:

   *  **Import bills to Wise**